 3. Apply A Windbreak Or Cover To Shrubs: You can protect plants vulnerable to cold and frost with an enclosure made from windbreak netting and/or bubblewrap lined with garden fleece.
-Not-so-hardy wall shrubs can be insulated from the cold by spreading a sheet of fine-mesh netting over the plants and stuffing it with insulating material, such as straw or even dry leaves.
+Not-so-hardy wall shrubs can be insulated from the cold by spreading a sheet of fine mesh netting over the plants and stuffing it with an insulating material, such as straw or even dry leaves.

 When using bubblewrap or other plastic coverings, make sure you remove it during warm periods or the plants may 'sweat' and start to rot.

 Or, for quick and easy protection, cover the plants with a double layer of well-secured garden fleece.
 Wherever possible, don't allow the fleece to come into direct contact with the foliage, hold it away from the leaves using supporting canes or other structures.